|Major Groups > Gilled Mushrooms > Dark-Spored > Stropharia, Leratiomyces & Psilocybe > Stropharia rugosoannulata|

 by Michael Kuo

-This beautiful mushroom is easily recognized by its preference for wood chips and other urban habitats, its purple-gray gills and spore print, and its distinctive ring, which is thick, finely lined on the upper side, and radially split or "cogwheeled" on the underside.
+This beautiful mushroom is easily recognized by its preference for woodchips and other urban habitats, its purple-gray gills and spore print, and its distinctive ring, which is thick, finely lined on the upper side, and radially split or "cogwheeled" on the underside.
 Fresh caps are wine red to reddish brown, but they often fade to yellowish brown.
+A white form also occurs; I have treated it separately.

-Cap: 4-15 cm; convex or broadly bell-shaped at first, becoming broadly convex to flat; sticky when fresh, or dry; smooth; wine red to reddish brown, fading to tan or paler; sometimes developing cracks in old age; the margin sometimes hung with partial veil remnants.
+Cap: 4-10 cm; convex at first, becoming broadly convex to nearly flat; sticky when fresh, but soon glossy and dry; bald; wine red to reddish brown, fading to yellowish brown or yellowish; sometimes developing cracks in old age; the margin sometimes hung with ragged partial veil remnants.

-Gills: Attached to the stem; whitish to pale gray at first, later purplish gray to purple-black; close.
+Gills: Attached to the stem; close or nearly crowded; short-gills frequent; whitish to pale gray at first, becoming purplish gray to purple-black.

-Stem: 7-15 cm long; 1-3 cm thick; dry; equal, or with an enlarged base; smooth or fibrous; white, discoloring yellowish to brownish in age; with a thick ring that is finely grooved on its upper surface (and often blackened by spores) and radially split or "cogwheeled" on its underside; base with white mycelial threads.
+Stem: 8-16 cm long; 1-2 cm thick; equal, or with an enlarged base; dry; bald or finely hairy; white, discoloring yellowish to brownish in age; usually featuring a thick, white to yellowish ring that is finely grooved on its upper surface (and often blackened by spores) and radially split or "cogwheeled" on its underside; base with white mycelial threads.

 Spore Print: Dark purple-brown to blackish.